nagonzalezq/nicolas-gonzalezquintero/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
 I am a historian of Latin America, the Caribbean, and the Atlantic World.
 Currently, I am a postdoctoral fellow at [The Institute of Historical Studies](https://liberalarts.utexas.edu/historicalstudies/index.php) in The University of Texas at Austin.
-I study the Age of Revolution and 19th Century Latin American History.
-By focusing on the trajectories of loyalist exiles from the Spanish American Revolution, my research examines the reconstitution of empire in the Caribbean as a political alternative to the nascent nation-states of Spanish America and the United States in the 19th Century.
+I study the Age of Revolution and Modern Latin American History.
+By focusing on the trajectories of loyalist exiles from the Spanish American Revolutions, my research examines the reconstitution of empire in the Caribbean as a political alternative to the nascent republican nation-states of Spanish America and the United States in the 19th Century.

 I hold a Ph.D and a M.A in History from The University of Texas at Austin as well as a M.A. in Cultural Studies from the Universidad Nacional de Colombia.
 I was born and raised in Colombia.
 I am big fan of fútbol, [Pearl Jam](https://pearljam.com/), and Roberto Bolaño.